-The department has approximately 12,000 square feet of laboratory space for the following laboratories: Robotics and Automation, Controls and Mechatronics, Instrumentation and Data Acquisition, Manufacturing, Precision Measurement, Thermo/Fluids, Design, Student Projects, Student Research, and eight faculty research labs.
+The department has approximately 12,000 square feet of laboratory space for the following laboratories: Robotics and Automation, Controls and Mechatronics, Instrumentation and Data Acquisition, Manufacturing, Precision Measurement, Thermo/Fluids, Design, Student Projects, Student Research, and research labs.
 The laboratories are used to support undergraduate instruction, undergraduate research, student design projects, and faculty research.

 The Mechanical Engineering Department offers students well-equipped teaching, design, and research laboratories, though all of them are more or less used for mixed purposes as discussed below.
 All students get firsthand experience using the equipment.

 This introduces students to lathes, milling machines, injection modeling, numerically controlled machining, 3D printing, and many other manufacturing processes during the sophomore course ME 210 Manufacturing and Design.
 The students apply this knowledge in the construction of their projects for ME 497/8 Senior Design Project I/II.
 The wide array of equipment is specifically for student use.
 There is a separate machine shop designated for the professional technicians of the Engineering Division.

 This serves as an assembly and work area, including two welding stations, for ME senior design projects.
 Students work in teams on capstone projects, designing and building everything from robotic fish to music synthesizers to medical devices to Formula SAE racecars to rockets.
 Adjacent to this space are two faculty research labs: one focused on alternative energy and wind turbine design; and one on smart materials and design of medical devices:

 This lab includes many customized instruments (co-designed by faculty and students) for experimentally investigating and characterizing smart material actuators and sensors that have applications in robotics and medical devices, among other areas.
 Lab PI: Prof. Brent Utter